-- There are also still very wide gaps in our understanding of how to blend Agile principles and practices with more traditional project management principles and practices which are often seen as competitive rather than complementary with Agile.
+There are also still very wide gaps in our understanding of how to blend Agile principles and practices with more traditional project management principles and practices.
+Those two areas are often seen as competit1ive rather than complementary with each other.

 There’s a particular concept from Martial Arts that is helpful to understand the level of maturity we are at in Agile.
 The concept of “Shu-ha-ri” is a Japanese concept to define different levels of proficiency in Martial Arts:

 “Shu” means to keep, protect, keep or maintain.

 - During the “Shu” phase, the student builds the technical foundation of the art.